 Google’s algorithm uses two factors to determine whether or not a page is the best result for any search keyword: relevance and approval.
 Relevance is determined using the topic of the page and the anchor text of inbound links.
-Approval is determined using the popularity of signals, like the number of inbound links that point to the page and the value of the pages these links are on.
+Approval is determined using the popularity of signals, such as the number of inbound links that point to the page and the value of the pages these links are on.

-The more links your website has and the higher the value and relevance of these links, the more it will be viewed as a relevant page by Google.
-More quality links can result in first page rankings for your website.
+The more links your Website has and the higher the value and relevance of these links, the more it will be viewed as a relevant page by Google.
+More quality links can result in first page rankings for your Website.

 Implement Changes to Improve Your Website’s Visibility in Search

 Aside from the three possibilities highlighted in this post, numerous other factors may be why your website isn’t ranking.
 There are so many things you can do to improve your search visibility.
 If you aren’t ranking yet, you may need to give it a little more time, or you may need to make some serious SEO improvements.
 Either way, consider examining your situation and begin implementing changes that will improve your Website’s visibility.